 The Georgia Aquarium is a favorite of Lil Man’s.
 He can watch all the different fish for hours.
 We enjoyed many visits such as when the NEW SEA LION show was being introduced as well as taking advantage of their Autism Days.
 And while we always enjoy our trip, it can be overwhelming at times.

-The Georgia Aquarium is the Number 1 aquarium in the United States and also very popular among tourist from other countries.
-This can make it very busy aka crowded.
-With crowds of this size, there will be issues for our kiddos.
-Even typical families can find it hard to maneuver strollers and when we had DIVA in a wheelchair, yes people would walk right in front of her.
+The Georgia Aquarium is the Number 1 aquarium in the United States.
+They are also very popular among tourist from other countries.
+This can make it very busy and crowded.
+With crowds of that size, there will be issues for our kiddos.
+Even typical families can find it hard to maneuver.
+Add strollers or even when we had DIVA in a wheelchair, people would walk right in front of you.

 Georgia Aquarium understands that parents with children on the autism spectrum often find choosing vacation locales and attractions to visit a challenge due to sensory needs, dietary restrictions and safety concerns.
 The Georgia Aquarium is the latest destination – and the first aquarium – to become a Certified Autism Center (CAC).
-The CAC designation, granted by the International Board of Credentialing and Continuing Education Standards (IBCCES), means that visitors and families with children who have autism and other sensory disorders can enjoy the best possible experience that caters to their needs.
+The CAC designation is granted by the International Board of Credentialing and Continuing Education Standards (IBCCES).
+Now all can enjoy the best possible experience that caters to their needs.

 “Georgia Aquarium is dedicated to providing our guests with an exceptional experience that allows them to connect with the wonders of the aquatic world.
 We are thrilled to be leading the zoo and aquarium industry through our commitment to making our facility friendly for families with children on the spectrum.
 We look forward to applying this training and working to provide the best possible experience for all of our guests with the ultimate goal of inspiring awareness and preservation of our ocean and aquatic animals worldwide,” said Anthony Rivera, Vice President of Guest Experience and Hospitality.

-While research shows that travel is one of the most intellectually stimulating events for individuals on the autism spectrum, there are still few trained and certified travel options for parents looking for destinations able to accommodate their needs.
+Research shows that travel is one of the most intellectually stimulating events for individuals on the autism spectrum.
+But there are still few trained and certified travel options for parents looking for destinations able to accommodate their needs.
 Organizations like IBCCES and industry leaders such as Georgia Aquarium are working to change that.

 The Georgia Aquarium is located at 225 Baker Street NW Atlanta, GA 30313.
 They can be reached by phone: 404.581.4000.
 Tickets can be purchased daily online or by walking up to the gate.
 Follow the Georgia Aquarium on social media: Facebook, Instagram, Pinterest, Twitter, and YouTube.

 Zoo Atlanta was the first venue we ever bought a family membership.
 We visited as often as we could year-round.
-The kids both would have fun as they enjoyed not only learning about the animals but also the playground, train ride, carousel and now even TreeTop Trail.
-We were even able to attend the ribbon-cutting for the Splash Pad opening and were interviewed by the local news!
+The kids both would have fun.
+They not only learned about the animals but also the playground, train ride, carousel and now even TreeTop Trail.
+We were even able to attend the ribbon-cutting for the Splash Pad grand opening.

 Due to being so familiar with the zoo, we were always able to make the trip fun and enjoyable to Lil Man.
 But now, Zoo Atlanta is also Autism Certified.
 Just as I shared how Roger Willians Zoo in RI teamed with KultureCity I’m so happy to hear so did Zoo Atlanta.

-Zoo Atlanta has partnered with KultureCity to achieve certification as a sensory inclusive destination, becoming just the third visitor venue in Atlanta to offer certified resources and accommodations for guests with sensory needs.
-This new initiative will promote an accommodating and positive experience for all visitors.
+Zoo Atlanta has partnered with KultureCity to achieve certification as a sensory inclusive destination.
+This makes them the third visitor venue in Atlanta to offer certified resources and accommodations for guests with sensory needs.
+This new initiative will promote a positive experience for all visitors.

-Through the certification process, Zoo Atlanta team members were trained by leading medical professionals on how to recognize guests with sensory needs and how to handle sensory overload situations.
-Sensory bags, equipped with noise-canceling headphones, fidget tools, verbal cue cards, and other resources, are now available to all guests at the Member Services Office just outside the Zoo entrance.
+Zoo Atlanta team members were trained by leading medical professionals on how to recognize guests with sensory needs.
+This included how to handle sensory overload situations.
+Sensory bags are now available to all guests at the Member Services Office just outside the Zoo entrance.
 Weighted lap pads will also be available to visitors at the Zoo train station in KIDZone and at the World of Wild Theater presented by Georgia Natural Gas.
 Both the sensory bags and the lap pads are available to borrow, free of charge, with the presentation of an ID.